MariusPisto/jc-biking/README.md

 ## Configuration

+> After getting the code GitHub, consider root directory as ./LetsGoBiking

 ### Environment Variables

 The project uses a `.env` file (not included in repository) that should be placed in the root directory.
 The `compile.bat` script automatically copies it to `Server/bin/Release/`.